 And it wouldn’t do any good anyway, even if we could post it.
 That’s the scary, ugly truth.
-The brainwashing is now so utterly complete and pervasive in the minds of millions and millions now, that they’d simply hate you.
+The brainwashing is now so utterly complete and pervasive in the minds of millions and millions now, that they’d simply hate you for speaking the obvious.
 Look around!
-Anyone that actually has the nerve to fight back is swiftly demonized.
+Anyone that actually has the nerve to fight back is swiftly demonized by the brainwashed masses.
 You don’t have the support of your fellow man, you have his hatred.

 We think we’re fighting an insidious evil that has taken over our government and our corporations (true), but we tend to forget that this evil has now consumed most Americans too.
 Anyone who does not behave, act, think or believe like the rest is considered dangerous, even a domestic terrorist, by their fellow man.

-Their ignorant of course, often hiding behind the illusions of patriotism and a blood-soaked flag.
+Their ignorant of course, often hiding behind their illusions of patriotism and a blood-soaked flag.
 They’ve fallen for the smoke-and-mirrors deception that distorts the truth into palatable sound-bytes and justifiable “actions”.
-The gleaming white teeth and coiffed hair displayed on their television hides the death-skull grimace and empty sockets of a soulless capitalism.
+The gleaming white teeth and coiffed hair displayed on the television hides the death-skull grimace and empty sockets of a soulless capitalism and the culture of death.
 Prostitution is not limited to the trade of money for sex, but to the whoring of oneself (principles, belief, morals, actions) for money.
 In this country, this practice hides under the cloaks of democracy and capitalism.
 We’re entirely justified, or so we think, no matter how many dead there may be, if we’re making money.

 America is a “goner” in my opinion.
 A total loss as a bastion of freedom or liberty.
 I have believed this for years now because the trends towards fascism and totalitarianism are very clear.
 Nothing has reversed this course.
 It is actually too late to do that now.
 Historically speaking, the rise and fall of nations is a cyclic event, and we’re overdue: